 - Adverse Effect - Work is proposed that will damage or diminish the historic integrity of the property or its research potential.

 - In most cases, archaeological sites receive a No Adverse Effect if the site’s value lies solely in its research potential, and the information can be preserved through appropriate research.

-- SHPO either concurs with the "determination(s)" and "effect" call(s) or does not concur.
-If SHPO concurs, one of the following effect determinations will be made:
+- DAHP will either concur with the "determination(s)" and "effect" call(s) or not concur resulting in the following:

-- No Historic Property: You are finished with the Section 106 Review consultation process.
+- No Historic Properties: You are finished with the Section 106 Review consultation process.

 - No Adverse Affect: You are finished with the Section 106 Review consultation process.

-- Adverse Effect: The agency enters into a "Memorandum of Agreement" (MOA) to mitigate the adverse effect or submits a research design to mitigate adverse effects through proper recovery.
-The MOA is signed by the agency and SHPO.
-The federal agency submits the MOA to the Advisory Council, along with a description of the project and the alternatives that were considered to mitigate the "adverse effect."
+- Adverse Effect: DAHP and the project proponent enter into a "Memorandum of Agreement" (MOA) to mitigate the adverse effect or in the case of archaeological impact, the proponent submits a research design to mitigate adverse effects through proper recovery.
+The MOA is signed by the project propenent and DAHP.
+Note that the federal agency is required to submit the MOA to the Federal Advisory Council, along with a description of the project and the alternatives that were considered to mitigate the "adverse effect."
 The Advisory Council has 30 days to review the project and decide if it is willing to sign the MOA.
 Once the MOA is signed, the documentation should be completed and accepted by designated repositories before the project begins.

-- If SHPO does not concur: Federal agencies may only make final determinations on their own with assistance from other federal agencies such as the Keeper of the National Register of Historic Places, or the Advisory Council on Historic Preservation.
+- Note that if DAHP does not concur: Federal agencies may only make final determinations on their own with assistance from other federal agencies such as the Keeper of the National Register of Historic Places, or the Advisory Council on Historic Preservation.